The allure and unease of jellyfish: Nature’s graceful enigma

 Box jellyfish type 1 (Chirodropus gorilla) also resides along the west coast of southern Africa, between South Africa and Gabon.
 It is a dweller of deeper waters and thus not often seen.
 If you do see it, give it a wide berth.
 Box jelly fish is closely related to a species that has a fatal sting.

-Helmet jellyfish (Periphylla periphylla)is widespread and lives in oceans all around world.
+Helmet jellyfish (Periphylla periphylla)is widespread and lives in oceans all around the world.
 It is dark red or brown and has a conical bell with twelve solid tentacles extending from the bell margin.
 This deep-water species has a painful, but not fatal sting.

 Pink meanie (Drymonema sp.)looks like a flat circular bell of a translucent, brown/pink colour.
 It has numerous tentacles with which it catches other jellyfish.
-Pink meanies prey on other jellyfish, entangling them in tentacles and then reeling their victims in and consuming them.
+Pink means prey on other jellyfish, entangling them in tentacles and then reeling their victims in and consuming them.

 St Lucia jellyfish (Crambionella stuhlmanni) does not have tentacles.
 Its sting is harmless to humans.
 In South Africa this jellyfish is restricted to Lake St Lucia north of Durban, but it is also found off Mozambique and Madagascar.